mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### Webhooks Available

 * We have added the ability to create webhooks for your apps.
-These webhooks can be configured to send information when sprints change and/or stories change.
+These webhooks can be configured to send information when Sprints change and/or stories change.

 ### April 5th, 2019